ShaunCurtis/Blazr.VSA/Documents/Aggregates.md

 # Aggregate Entities in Functional Programing

-Updating an object where the consequences of the change are limited to the object being changed is simple.
+Updating objects where the consequences of the change are limited to the object are simple.
 Changing an object with business rules that encompass other objects is complex.
 In OOP the aggregate pattern sets out to address this problem.

 > An aggregate entity is a group of objects bound by one or more application rules.
 The purpose of the aggregate is to ensure those rules are applied, and cannot be broken.

-The pattern treats the aggregate as a black box.
+The OOP pattern treats the aggregate as a black box.
 All changes are submitted to the black box, not the individual objects within it.
 The black box applies the changes and runs the logic to ensure consistency.

+A really important point to note is:

 > An aggregate only has purpose in a mutation context: you don't need aggregates to list or display data.